boschresearch/statestream/docs/getting_creative.md

 Specifying different network architectures
 ------------------------------------------

 The main application of the toolbox is to specify new network architectures via st_graph files, to explore their behavior via the visualization and share them with the community.
-At this point we aim to keep the API of the specification files downward compatible which cannot be said for any other code API in the statestream toolbox.
+At this point, we aim to keep the API of the specification files backward compatible which cannot be said for any other code API in the statestream toolbox.
 Please see also the [network specification](network_specification.md).